Maharishi Mahesh Yogi: Further growth of the TM movement (1968–1990)

 In the mid 1970s, the Maharishi's U.S. movement was operating 370 TM centres staffed by 6,000 TM teachers.
 At that time, the Maharishi also began approaching the business community via an organisation called the American Foundation for SCI (AFSCI), whose objective was to eliminate stress for business professionals.
 His TM movement came to be increasingly structured along the lines of a multinational corporation.

 The teaching of TM and the Science of Creative Intelligence in a New Jersey public school was stopped when a US court, in 1977, declared the movement to be religious, and ruled adoption of TM by public organisations to be in breach of the separation of church and state (First Amendment).

 During the 1980s, the organisation continued to expand and his meditation technique continued to attract celebrities, despite its "outlandish claims" and accusations of fraud from disaffected former disciples.
 The TM organization made a number of property investments, buying a former Rothschild mansion in England, Mentmore Towers in Buckinghamshire, Roydon Hall in Maidstone, Swythamley Park in the Peak District, and a Georgian rectory in Suffolk.
 In the United States, resorts and hotels, many in city centres, were purchased to be used as TM training centres.
 Doug Henning and the Maharishi planned a magical Vedic amusement park, Vedaland, and bought large tracts of land near Orlando, Florida, and Niagara Falls, Ontario, to host the park.
 The theme park was supposed to be a gateway into understanding the mysteries of the universe.
 According to the Maharishi's official Vedic city website, "Entering Veda Land through a secret cave on a windswept plateau high in the Himalayas the adventure starts as one travels through a waterfall that leads to a forest where an ancient Vedic civilization awaits to reveal the deepest secrets of the universe (sic)".
 These plans were never executed and, for Niagara Falls, Veda Land turned out to be just another theme park proposal that never materialized, joining an eclectic list that includes the Worlds of Jules Verne, the Ancient Chinese City and even Canada's Wonderland when it was first being planned.
 The Maharishi commissioned plans from a prominent architect for the world's tallest building, a Vedic-style pyramid to be built in São Paulo, Brazil, and to be filled with Yogic Flyers and other TM endeavours.
 The Maharishi founded Maharishi Ved Vigyan Vishwa Vidyapeetham, a self-described educational institution located in Uttar Pradesh, India, in 1982.
 The institution reports that it has trained 50,000 pundits in traditional Vedic recitation.
 In 1983, the Maharishi invited government leaders to interact with his organization called "World Government".
+During the 1980s, the Maharishi planned to distribute his teachings via cassette tapes, encouraging Swedish TM practitioner Ingegerd Engfelt to found Track Tape towards this end, but after Track went bankrupt the Maharishi cut ties with Engfelt.